National Science Foundation

 Grant in 2022

-Optical Waters provides integral disinfection solutions so companies can deliver clean and safe products to their end users.
-Their patent-pending optical fibres emit germicidal ultraviolet light along their entire length, like a glowstick, inactivating microorganisms in their vicinity.
-They are integratable, germicidal optical fibres that are stable in water and can be inserted into complex geometries and narrow-diameter channels such as piping or tubing.
+Optical Waters specializes in providing innovative disinfection solutions aimed at ensuring the delivery of clean and safe products for end users.
+The company has developed patent-pending optical fibers that emit germicidal ultraviolet light along their entire length, functioning similarly to a glowstick.
+These optical fibers are designed to be stable in water and can be integrated into complex geometries and narrow-diameter channels, such as piping or tubing.
+This technology allows for effective disinfection in challenging environments, making it suitable for various applications where cleanliness and safety are paramount.

 DNALite Therapeutics